Meet the cast of Channel 4's new comedy High and Dry

 What is Marc Wootton famous for?
 Wootton is perhaps best known for his role as the fake medium and psychic, Shirley Ghostman, in the BBC3 series High Spirits with Shirley Ghostman.
 However, viewers might also recognise him as the beloved Mr Poppy, the excitable teaching assistant and Christmas-fanatic in the Nativity! film series.

 Who is Arnab?
-Chaudry plays Arnab, a “spaced out” plane passenger and then survivor of the crash, who struggles with the tropical island’s lack of phone signal.
+Chaudhry plays Arnab, a “spaced out” plane passenger and then survivor of the crash, who struggles with the tropical island’s lack of phone signal.

-What is Asim Chaudry famous for?
-Chaudry is a BAFTA-winning comedian and writer, and is best known for co-creating People Just Do Nothing.
-The BBC3 mockumentary originally started life as a YouTube series that Chaudry shot and edited, but it soon developed a cult fanbase and numerous awards, including the BAFTA for Best Scripted Comedy in 2017.
+What is Asim Chaudhry famous for?
+Chaudhry is a BAFTA-winning comedian and writer, and is best known for co-creating People Just Do Nothing.
+The BBC3 mockumentary originally started life as a YouTube series that Chaudhry shot and edited, but it soon developed a cult fanbase and numerous awards, including the BAFTA for Best Scripted Comedy in 2017.
 It will return for a fifth and final series, airing on BBC3 and, for the first time, on BBC2.

 Harriet – played by Vicki Pepperdine